karstenw/FileMaker-DDR-Splitter/README.md

 + Split your DDR

-+ Use a text editor that can search directories (TextWrangler annd BBEdit on OSX come to mind) and search for a fieldname.
++ Use a text editor that can search directories (TextWrangler and BBEdit on OSX come to mind) and search for a fieldname.
 ![Search](./images/search1.png?raw=true)

 + The granularity of the found set is now down to scripts, layouts etc. instead of one big DDR file.